|

 Clades of the Class Eudicotyledons

-The subdivisions of Eudicots are still being debated but for now, there are three main groups which some call Clades and one Clade has three Divisions:
+The subdivisions of Eudicots are still being debated but for now, there are four main groups which are currently called Core eudixcots and one group which is called the Basal eudicots:

 | |